mbreed-author/mbreed-author.github.io/index.md

 <br/>

 ---
+**3rd July 2020: I have produced a revised, improved 2nd edition of *Conjecture*.
+It's available now on Amazon, and submitted to other distributors.
+Still only 99p.**

-**The e-book has now been published through Apple, Barnes & Noble and other distributors as well as in the Amazon Kindle Store**.
+The e-book has now been published through Apple, Barnes & Noble and other distributors as well as in the Amazon Kindle Store.
 Click the button below for a set of links which will take you to the book page of your favourite distributor:

 [Universal Book Link: The Hammond Conjecture](https://books2read.com/u/4Dyygr){:.btn .center}{:target="_blank"}